apache/cassandra-dtest/upgrade_tests/README.md

 # Running Upgrade Tests

 #### Against a local version of Cassandra:
+These instructions will get upgrade tests running locally, upgrading to your local source code.
+Tests which are not relevant to your local cassandra version (in CASSANDRA_DIR) will be automatically skipped.
+This procedure closely mirrors how CI jobs are configured to run upgrade tests.

 - export CASSANDRA_DIR=/your/cassandra/location
 - export LOCAL_GIT_REPO=/your/cassandra/location/
 - run nosetests:
 > nosetests -vs upgrade_tests/
 - to preview tests names, use:
 > nosetests -v --collect-only upgrade_tests/

+#### Customizing the upgrade path
+In most cases the above instructions are what you probably need to do.
+However, in some instances you may need to further customize the upgrade paths being used, or point to non-local code.
+This simple (example pr)[https://github.com/riptano/cassandra-dtest/pull/1282] demonstrates the basic procedure for building custom upgrade paths; these paths will supercede the normal upgrade tests when run in this fashion.

 # How the tests work